felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 - `name`: The name of the deal becomes the name of the product.
 - `category_ref`: If empty, Deliveroo Bridge creates a default category in Deliveroo called "Offers".
 - `ref`: The ref code of the deal becomes the ref of the product, preceded by `DEAL-`.
-For example, for a deal with ref code `abc123`, Deliveroo Bridge creates a Deliveroo product with plu `DEAL-abc123`.
+For example, for a deal with ref code `abc123`, Deliveroo Bridge creates a Deliveroo product with PLU `DEAL-abc123`.
 - `lines`: For each object in the array, Deliveroo Bridge creates a list of modifiers, with `lines.name` as the name.